Buffalo Bills vs. New York Jets NFL Week 18 Odds, Plays and Insights for January 9, 2022

 Over/under insights

-- These two squads surrender a combined 47.2 points per game, 4.2 more than this contest's over/under.
+- The 47.2 points per game these two squads have allowed to opponents this season are 6.2 more than the 41 total in this contest.

-- The Bills and their opponents have scored an average of 47.8 points per game in 2021, 4.8 more than Sunday's total.
+- The average total in Bills games this season is 47.8, 6.8 points more than Sunday's total of 41.

-- The 44.1 PPG average total in Jets games this season is 1.1 points more than this game's over/under.
+- In 2021, games involving the Jets have averaged a total of 44.1 points, 3.1 more than the set over/under in this contest.

 Bills stats and trends

-- The Bills have been favored by 16.5 points or more once this season and covered the spread.
+- The Bills have covered the spread once this season when favored by 16 points or more (in two chances).

-- Buffalo's games this year have hit the over in 50% of its opportunities (eight times in 16 games with a set point total).
+- Buffalo's games this year have gone over the total in eight out of 16 opportunities (50%).

 - When Buffalo puts up more than 29.8 points, it is 8-1 against the spread and 8-1 overall.

-- Buffalo is 5-2 against the spread and 5-2 overall when the team amasses over 396.0 yards.
+- Buffalo is 5-2 against the spread and 5-2 overall when the team piles up over 396.0 yards.

-- This year, the Bills have turned the ball over 22 times, eight more than the Jets' takeaways (14).
+- The Bills have turned the ball over eight more times (22 total) than the Jets have forced a turnover (14) this season.

 - Click over to SISportsbook and find the latest spread, moneyline and total for Buffalo's matchup with the Jets.